jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 }
 ```

-Lets break down what is happening in this test:
+Let's break down what is happening in this test:
 - We are creating a map of test cases.
 Each test case has a name, and a struct with the expected status code and body.
-- We are then iterating over each test case and running a sub-test for each one.
+- We are then iterating over each test case and running a subtest for each one.
-- In each sub-test we are creating a new request, response recorder, and logger.
+- In each subtest we are creating a new request, response recorder, and logger.
 - We then call the handler with the logger and response recorder.
 - Finally, we check the status code and body of the response recorder to ensure they match the expected values.